BALTIC-AMERICAN

 IMPORTANT INFORMATION

-Since visibly strengthening U.S.-Baltic ties is a core value for the Baltic-American Freedom Foundation, the strongest proposals will provide opportunities for bilateral learning and exchange of ideas between U.S. speakers and members of Baltic sponsoring institutions.
+Since visibly strengthening U.S.-Baltic ties is a core value for the Baltic-American Freedom Foundation, the strongest proposals will provide opportunities for learning and exchange of ideas between U.S. speakers and members of Baltic sponsoring institutions.
 In addition, proposals that promote cross-Baltic collaboration between similar groups or institutions will be given special consideration.

 • Applications will be accepted for funding of up to $10,000 USD.
 Funds will be disbursed as required based on the schedule provided in the application but no more than 60 days prior to the event.